programming/yourproperty/content/post/case-study-hdb-upgrade-to-condo.md

 ![null](/img/20180804_022326_0001.png)

-\*Please note that all figures are estimates
+\*Please note that all figures are rounded down.